-Since minerals are a finite resource it is important to ensure that non-minerals development does not needlessly prevent the extraction of known mineral resources of local and national importance.
+4.8 Since minerals are a finite resource it is important to ensure that non-minerals development does not needlessly prevent the extraction of known mineral resources of local and national importance.
 One way of achieving this is through the inclusion of resources within Mineral Safeguarding Areas.
 Whilst clay, shale and mudstones are widespread only limited deposits have sufficient qualities to make them economically important.
 In preparing the Minerals Local Plan we will need to assess which clay resources should be safeguarded.
-More detailed information is available in the Paper, Towards a Strategy for safeguarding mineral resources, November 2014 and in its accompanying supporting Paper on Minerals Safeguarding, November 2014.
+More detailed information is available Chapter 10 of the Plan and in the Background Paper on Minerals Safeguarding, November 2017.